razaborg/freediameter-docker/README.md

 The configuration file of diameter is directly embedded into the Docker image and located at: **/etc/freeDiameter/freeDiameter.conf**

-## Dockerfile
+## Environment variables

-The dockerfile permit to build the freeDiameter image using the following environement variables:
+The following environment variables are used when you start a container.
+The **/root/script.sh** automatically replace them in the freeDiameter.conf config file.

  - TZ: Container timezone (default: Europe/Paris)
  - diameterID: hostname of the container (default: peer1)